-You want to get as far as possible in development before you get funding.
-Once you’ve hit that point, it’s time to put together your prototype and pitch — and start pursuing funding from:
+You want to get as far as possible in development before you get funds.
+Once you’ve hit that point, it’s time to put together your prototype and pitch — and start pursuing capital from:

-Ease Your Funding Burden With the Right Game Development Tools
+Ease Your Financial Burden With the Right Game Development Tools

-You can’t wait to get funding to build your game.
+You can’t wait to get capital to build your game.
 But you can get started with the best tools for free while you’re small — and scale up as your team gets bigger.

 Version control and project management are both important tools for building hit games.
 And Perforce offers both for free for up to 5 users.